mdozmorov/HiC_tools/README.md

 - `HiCPeaks` - Python CPU-based implementation for BH-FDR and HICCUPS, two peak calling algorithms for Hi-C data, proposed by Rao et al 2014.
 Text-to-cooler Hi-C data converter, two scripts to call peaks, and one for visualization (creation of a .png file)

 - `HOMER` - Perl scripts for normalization, visualization, significant interaction detection, motif discovery.
 Does not correct for bias. http://homer.ucsd.edu/homer/interactions/

+### Capture-C peaks

+- `ChiCMaxima` - a pipeline for detection and visualization of chromatin loops in Capture Hi-C data.
+Loess smoothing combined with a background model to detect significant interactions Comparison with GOTHiC and CHiCAGO. https://github.com/yousra291987/ChiCMaxima
+    - Ben Zouari, Yousra, Anne M Molitor, Natalia Sikorska, Vera Pancaldi, and Tom Sexton.
+“ChiCMaxima: A Robust and Simple Pipeline for Detection and Visualization of Chromatin Looping in Capture Hi-C,” October 16, 2018. https://doi.org/10.1101/445023.

+- `HiCapTools` - Software package that can design sequence capture probes for targeted chromosome capture applications and analyse sequencing output to detect proximities involving targeted fragments.
+Two probes are designed for each feature while avoiding repeat elements and non-unique regions.
+The data analysis suite processes alignment files to report genomic proximities for each feature at restriction fragment level and is isoform-aware for gene features.
+Statistical significance of contact frequencies is evaluated using an empirically derived background distribution. https://github.com/sahlenlab/HiCapTools
+    - Anandashankar Anil, Rapolas Spalinskas, Örjan Åkerborg, Pelin Sahlén; HiCapTools: a software suite for probe design and proximity detection for targeted chromosome conformation capture applications, Bioinformatics, Volume 34, Issue 4, 15 February 2018, Pages 675–677, https://doi.org/10.1093/bioinformatics/btx625

+- `CHiCAGO` is a Capture Hi-C data processing method that filters out contacts that are expected by chance given the linear proximity of the interacting fragments on the genome and takes into account the asymmetric biases introduced by the capture step used in the Capture Hi-C approach.
+Two-component background model (Delaporte distribution) - Brownian motion (Neg.
+Binom.) and technical noise (Poisson).
+Account for distance. https://bioconductor.org/packages/release/bioc/html/Chicago.html
+    - Cairns, Jonathan, Paula Freire-Pritchett, Steven W. Wingett, Csilla Várnai, Andrew Dimond, Vincent Plagnol, Daniel Zerbino, et al. “CHiCAGO: Robust Detection of DNA Looping Interactions in Capture Hi-C Data.”
+Genome Biology 17, no. 1 (2016): 127. https://doi.org/10.1186/s13059-016-0992-2.

 ## Differential interactions